How the 2026 report was prepared

 What was not scored

 Conversation-intelligence depth, raw integration count, and contact-center features were noted but not scored, because the report's audience (lead-gen and rank-and-rent operators) does not weight those dimensions in their selection.
+Vendor PR, analyst reports, and aggregator review-site rankings were also excluded; they encode different buyer profiles than the one this report serves.

 Refresh cadence

 The report is published annually, with quarterly addenda when major releases shift the rankings.
+Vendors who believe a change in their product warrants a re-score may submit notes via the contact page; the editor evaluates each request against the published rubric.